dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

 ...
 ```

 There's also a couple of CSS rules we need to add.
-(These aren't very obvious things to add, and knowing to do these really comes with experience.)
 By default, circles with a fill colour of `none` don't trigger events.
 We can change this by setting `pointer-events` to `all` on each country group.
 We also set `pointer-events` to `none` on the popup itself so that `mouseover` events aren't triggered if the mouse pointer moves over the popup itself.
+(These aren't very obvious things to add, and knowing to do these comes with experience.)

-{caption: "css/style.js"}
+{caption: "css/style.css"}
 ```css
 body {
     background-color: #FFFFF7;